Application Deadline: March 1*

 For students admitted to the department, the SAN will include specific information about the process for changing or adding a major, mandatory academic advising and registration procedures.

-Students whose admission is declined will not be given details as to why they were not admitted.
-Once admission decisions have been made, applications are not reviewed a second time.
-If you are not admitted but still want to connect with our department, we welcome you to join one of our student organizations, register for our non-major courses or attend one of our events.
+If you are not admitted but still want to connect with our department, we welcome you to join one of our student organizations, register for our non-major or CID courses, or attend one of our events.